vk-cs/docs-public/docs/en/_includes/_trino.md

    {tab(S3 VK Cloud)}

    - **Name**: name of the connection.
-   - **S3_bucket**: name of the Cloud Storage buckets to which Trino will connect.
+   - **S3_bucket**: name of the Object Storage buckets to which Trino will connect.
-   - **S3_folder**: the name of the directory in the Cloud Storage buckets to which Trino will connect.
+   - **S3_folder**: the name of the directory in the Object Storage buckets to which Trino will connect.
    - **Parquet.small-file-threshold**: the threshold file size.
 A smaller file can be handled in a special way (e.g. merged with other files) to improve performance and reduce the number of files in the storage.

    {/tab}